Cluster Munition Ban Policy

 Letter from Amb.
 Maria Ligor, Embassy of Romania to Canada, to Paul Hannon, MAC, undated but received in the second half of 2015.

-Letter from Monica Matei, Ministry of Foreign Affairs, to Mary Wareham, HRW, 29 May 2013; letter from Doru Costea, Deputy Minister for Foreign Affairs, 27 April 2011; email from Eugen Mihut, Permanent Mission of Romania to the UN in New York, 21 October 2010; letter from Mihail Dumitru, Ministry of Foreign Affairs, to Judith Majlath, CMC-Austria, 24 June 2010; and letter from Amb.
-Adrian Vierita, Embassy of Romania to the United States, to HRW, 3 March 2009.
+Letters from Monica Matei, Ministry of Foreign Affairs, to Mary Wareham, HRW, 29 May 2013; from Doru Costea, Deputy Minister for Foreign Affairs, 27 April 2011; from Mihail Dumitru, Ministry of Foreign Affairs, to Judith Majlath, CMC-Austria, 24 June 2010; and from Amb.
+Adrian Vierita, Embassy of Romania to the United States (US), to HRW, 3 March 2009; and email from Eugen Mihut, Permanent Mission of Romania to the UN in New York, 21 October 2010.

 Letter from Doru Costea, Deputy Minister for Foreign Affairs, 27 April 2011.